Stephen (left) with his recipient, James

 Aged 16-30?
 Find out more about joining our register.

 Another, newer source of lifesaving stem cells is the blood from umbilical cords and placentas.
-Our cord blood bank, set up in 2008, collects cord blood after births (with zero risk to mothers and babies) at six hospitals in London, Birmingham and Leicester.
+Our cord blood bank, set up in 2008, collects cord blood after births (with zero risk to mothers and babies) at four hospitals in London, Manchester and Leicester.
 We store the blood and check to see if it is a match for anyone in need.